morganey-lang/morganey-gradle-plugin/CONTRIBUTING.md

 1. IntelliJ 2016.X.X Community Stable
 2. Install All Dependencies
-3. Run gradle idea in the root directory
+3. Run ./gradlew idea in the root directory
-4. Run gradle build From IDEA Terminal
+4. Run ./gradlew build From IDEA Terminal
-5. Run gradle publish From IDEA Terminal
+5. Run ./gradlew publish From IDEA Terminal

 ## Plugin Build Instructions From Command Line

 1. Install All Dependencies
 2. cd to the root of the repository
-3. Run gradle build
+3. Run ./gradlew build
-4. Run gradle publish
+4. Run ./gradlew publish

 # Building Plugin Test Project